njamenconsulting/fatturapa_mirifica/README.md

 ## Contributing

+To do this project, we have use the tools and libraries developed by others colleagues or company.
+So we can quote:
-We have used [Laravel](https://laravel.com/) framework to build this app.
+1- The framework [Laravel](https://laravel.com/) to build our backend;

-To fill out form and seed database with fake data, we use a PHP library named [Faker](https://github.com/FakerPHP/Faker/).
+2- The PHP library named [Faker](https://github.com/FakerPHP/Faker/) to generate fake data and seed our database who will be used later to fill out form;
+3- The PHP package [php-e-invoice-it](https://github.com/taocomp/php-e-invoice-it/), for managing italian e-invoice and notice XML formats.

 ## Author